smherwig/phoenix-fileserver/README.md

 mv manifest.sgx fio.manifest.sgx
 ```

 Next, create or copy over the keying material.
-I will assume the keying
+I assume the keying
-material is from the
+material is from
 [phoenix-nginx-eval](https://github.com/smherwig/phoenix-nginx-eval), but
 OpenSSL may also be used to create a root certificate (`root.crt`) and a leaf
 certificate and key (`proc.crt`, `proc.key`).